Trump Makes Bribery Great Again

 Exxon is familiar with bribery, as cited in numerous publications and studies.
 There are many examples.
 Here are a few:

-· In West Africa, Exxon Mobil made lucrative deals with the government of Equatorial Guinea, “which arbitrarily detains and tortures critics, disregards elections, and has faced international prosecution for using oil profits to enrich the president’s family,” according to the New York Times.
-The same story says “doing business in Equatorial Guinea, Exxon Mobil was complicit in reinforcing President Teodoro Obiang Nguema Mbasogo — a strongman who has held office since 1979.”
+• In West Africa, Exxon Mobil made lucrative deals with the government of Equatorial Guinea, “which arbitrarily detains and tortures critics, disregards elections, and has faced international prosecution for using oil profits to enrich the president’s family,” according to the New York Times.
+The same story says, “doing business in Equatorial Guinea, Exxon Mobil was complicit in reinforcing President Teodoro Obiang Nguema Mbasogo — a strongman who has held office since 1979.”
 Exxon Mobil and other oil companies deposited hundreds of millions of dollars owed to Equatorial Guinea into a bank that the Mbasogo family government “literally used the oil wealth of the country as a personal A.T.M.,” said Arvind Ganesan, a director at Human Rights Watch.
 A similar practice was followed in Nigeria, the largest oil producer in Africa.
 During this entire period, Tillerson was Exxon’s CEO.

-So how does Exxon officially state its corporate corruption policies?
+So, how does Exxon officially state its corporate corruption policies?
 In this Dec.
-16, 2016 NYT article, an Exxon spokesman said “We’re a company that follows the laws.
+16, 2016, NYT article, an Exxon spokesman said, “We’re a company that follows the laws.
 Absent a law prohibiting something, we evaluate it on a business case basis.”

 But there is a definite pattern here that should concern all rational Americans.
-We have a president who does not release his taxes, ignores conflict-of-interest, has a cabinet of billionaires who probably are not concerned about bribery at the grass-roots level, a Secretary of State whose company has engaged in bribery, and a Republican Party that chooses to ignore major, festering threats to national security, but approves of revoking rules (such as Section 1504 of Dodd-Frank) that make bribery legal and encourage terrorism.
+We have a president who does not release his taxes, ignores conflict-of-interest, has a cabinet of billionaires who probably are not concerned about bribery at the grass-roots level, a Secretary of State whose company has engaged in corruption, and a Republican Party that chooses to ignore major, festering threats to national security, but approves of revoking rules (such as Section 1504 of Dodd-Frank) that make bribery legal and encourage terrorism.

 Previous articleThe Darkest View of Retirement and Income Inequality